Carrot Cake Baked Oatmeal

 This post may include affiliate links.
 Thank you for your support.

-This carrot cake baked oatmeal is studded with carrots, pineapple and walnuts and topped with a maple cream cheese frosting.
+This carrot cake baked oatmeal is studded with carrots, pineapple and walnuts and topped with a maple cream cheese glaze.
 Fancy enough to serve for Easter brunch, but healthy enough to make for weekly meal prep!

 A baking dish containing carrot cake baked oatmeal.
 A plate with a slice is next to the dish.